super-linter/super-linter/docs/descriptors/typescript_standard.md

 ## Configuration

+### standard configuration

+- standard has no known capability to configure custom rules
+- standard has no known capability to inline-disable rules

+### Super-linter configuration

 | Variable | Description | Default value |
 | ----------------- | -------------- | -------------- |
 | VALIDATE_TYPESCRIPT_STANDARD | Activate or deactivate standard | `true` |